 Australia Day Honours 2019

-The President and Committee of the SES Volunteers Association congratulates all Australia Day Honours recipients.
-In this year’s Honours List one of the WA recipients is an SES Volunteer.
+The President and Committee of the SES Volunteers Association congratulate all Australia Day Honours recipients.
+In this year’s Honours List, one of the WA recipients is an SES Volunteer.

 A well-deserved honour for Ken Dewhirst

 Please see below a short outline of Ken Dewhirst’s history